 It's January and, like every year, it's the big event: the legendary HiTaTa, the Historical Tactical Conference of the Navy.

 For the 64th time, naval officers met for this legendary event.
 Only a few external participants are invited to this exclusive event.
 You have to have been an inspector of the navy, commander of the fleet or more than a "three-star" to be allowed to attend.
 Naval historians or officials from naval organisations such as the German Maritime Institute, the Reunion, the German Naval Association, the Submariners' Association or the Naval Officers' Association also have this privilege.
-A special guest this time was the Inspector General of the German Armed Forces, who at the beginning of his welcoming address - or rather welcoming speech - acknowledged the sight of 650 naval officers with an impressed "Wow".
+A special guest this time was the Inspector General of the German Armed Forces, who, at the beginning of his greeting - or rather greeting speech - acknowledged the sight of 650 naval officers with an impressed "Wow".

 The speakers, mostly young officers, have always taken centre stage.
 The programme included the following lectures: